Close up of the rear right side of an Audi vehicle on charge with the back light illuminated

 All about range

 Our fully electric cars are ready for your everyday trips, as well as your longer trips.
-Q6 SUV e-tron quattro has a maximum electric range on a full charge of 339 - 381 miles*.
 Explore more below about electric range and how to make the most of your miles.

 Factors that may influence your range